-The Company has six interest rate swaps with a total notional amount of \$350 million that are used to manage its interest rate risk and fix the LIBOR component on the Term Loan.
-An aggregate of \$150 million of the swaps mature in August 2023 and the remaining \$200 million mature in August 2024.
-In addition, as of June 30, 2022, the Company had five forward starting interest rate swaps that will be effective on the maturity dates of the existing interest rate swaps.
-These forward starting swaps each have a maturity date of April 2026 and will fix the LIBOR component on the Term Loan through its maturity.
-Currently, the interest rate swaps fix the LIBOR component of the Term Loan at a rate of 1.91% through August 2023.
-Subsequently, from August 2023 to August 2024 the LIBOR component of the Term Loan rate will be fixed at 1.61%.
-Finally, from August 2024 to April 2026 the LIBOR component of the Term Loan rate will be fixed at 1.45%.
-See Note 10 - "Subsequent Events" for a discussion of the amendment to the Credit Facility that transitioned all LIBOR-based loans under the Credit Facility to SOFR-based loans as well as for a discussion of the forward starting interest rate swaps that the Company entered into on August 2, 2022 to fix the SOFR component on the new \$150 million delayed-draw term loan at 2.54%.
+As of September 30, 2022, all six of the Company's interest rate swaps related to Term Loan A. The notional value of these swaps is \$350 million, with \$150 million of the swaps maturing in August 2023 and the remaining \$200 million maturing in August 2024.
+In addition, the Company has five forward starting interest rate swaps at notional amounts equal to the existing Term Loan A interest rate swaps that will be effective on the maturity dates of Term Loan A's existing interest rate swaps.
+These forward starting swaps each have a maturity date of April 2026.
+Currently, the Term Loan A swaps fix the SOFR component of Term Loan A at a rate of 1.91% through August 2023.
+Subsequently, from August 2023 to August 2024 the SOFR component of Term Loan A will be fixed at 1.61%.
+Finally, from August 2024 to April 2026 the SOFR component of Term Loan A will be fixed at 1.45%.